vishwaksenan/vishwaksenan/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my Github profile.
 I am basically a geek who does software engineering during the free time.
 I also love to play badminton at the highest level (I am still trying xD).
+I always abide by the quote
+> **TALK IS CHEAP, SHOW ME THE CODE**.
  ## I am a Machine Learning Engineer
  I was introduced into world of AI at 2018 and I was hooked up into it.
   - 🏆 Participated in [Climate Hack Data Science Competition](https://climatehack.ai/compete/leaderboard) with a score or 0.68914 (Username: vishwaksenang).